-In celebration of Keanu Reeves’ birthday today, we thought we’d dredge up some interesting things about sci-fi masterpiece The Matrix that you may not have known.
+In celebration of the release of The Matrix Resurrections on 4K Ultra HD, Blu-ray and DVD, we thought we’d dredge up some interesting things about sci-fi masterpiece The Matrix that you may not have known.

 Australia’s harbour city was home to The Matrix, the first film produced at the then-new Fox Studios.
 The Sydney CBD was used for city scenes, with the normal street signs ripped out and replaced by street names from Chicago.
 The movie’s helicopter scene caused some drama, as restricted air space was breached, nearly causing production to be shut down.
 However, wheels were greased and the laws were changed to accommodate filming of the scene.